There is help for people suffering from high blood pressure that is hard to control, even with multiple medications.

 Possible causes of resistant hypertension

 Resistant hypertension may be caused by one or more underlying medical conditions.
-Heart doctors typically investigate the following secondary causes:
+Doctors typically investigate the following secondary causes:

 - Abnormalities in the hormones that control blood pressure